Warren Gammill & Associates, P.L.

 What assets can be used for a business loan?

-On behalf of Warren Gammill & Associates, P.L. | May 31, 2016 | Commercial Real Estate
+On Behalf of Warren Gammill & Associates, P.L. | May 31, 2016 | Commercial Real Estate

 Occasionally, small business owners experience brief periods of financial strain.
 This may occur when there is a small disparity between money coming in and money going out.
 When small business owners experience these lags, they may be able to obtain a short-term loan by using business assets.
 Lenders of these types of asset-based loans typically only accept specific types of assets as collateral.